- Our Services

 - A Better Chance for Our Children

-To view all private agencies, including infant and international adoption agencies, contact one of the agencies available here.
+View a list of all private agencies, including infant and international adoption agencies.

 Delaware is a very small state, so some agencies don’t have regular orientation and training dates.
 They keep a list of interested families and provide meetings when they have a large enough group.
 For more specific information about finding the next training, please contact Amy Cressman, 215-735-9988, Ext.
 319.

 One AFIS parent support group meets the third Thursday of alternate months (January, March, May, July, September and November) at Simpson Methodist Church, 907 Centerville Road, Wilmington, DE, 19805.

 Also, a support group for parents of older and challenging children living in the northern part of the state meets at 1307 Philadelphia Pike, Wilmington on the first Friday of each month.